ansible/ansible-documentation/docs/docsite/rst/network/getting_started/network_resources.rst

 Read more about Ansible for Network Automation:

 - :ref:`Network Platform Options <platform_options>`
-- Network Automation on the `Ansible website <https://www.ansible.com/overview/networking>`_
+- `Network Automation on the <https://www.redhat.com/en/technologies/management/ansible/network-automation>`_
-- Ansible Network `Blog posts <https://www.ansible.com/blog/topic/networks>`_

 Events (on video and in person)
 ===============================